If you can’t find an answer to your question, please send me a message!

 No, but I can play it’s scales!

-A piano tuner only tunes pianos, while a piano technician is qualified to diagnose and correct issues with the piano action, pedals, strings, dampers, etc… It is not insulting or incorrect to refer to a piano technician as a piano tuner, but no one who only tunes pianos should call themselves a piano technician.
+A piano tuner only tunes pianos, while a piano technician is fully qualified to diagnose, service, and repair complex issues with the piano action, keys, pedals, strings, and dampers, etc… It is not insulting or incorrect to refer to a piano technician as a piano tuner, but no one who only tunes pianos should call themselves a piano technician.

 Sadly, the field of piano technology is not regulated by any government or official agency.
 Several organizations exist in order to give customers a level of confidence in the person you are hiring.
 In the U.S., the primary titles that you might see are certified, registered, and master.